 For many specialists in this field, contracting is an appealing prospect, giving them the opportunity to command lucrative day rates and gain experience across a wide range of businesses and systems.

-Wayne Bennet, Senior Manager for IT and Technology Recruitment at Robert Walters, shares four steps junior cyber security professionals can take to prepare for a successful career in contracting.
+Cyber Security professionals at Robert Walters, share four steps junior cyber security professionals can take to prepare for a successful career in contracting.

 Choose your career path